I’ve been reading

 6. Fruit Basket by Natsuki Takaya

-When a horrible car accident causes the death of her mother, Tohru Honda, a high school student, is forced to fend for herself.
+When a horrible car accident causes the death of her mother, Tohru Honda, a

 The girl settles on a piece of land without really knowing that it belonged to the Sohma family.
 Taking pity on her, the family invites her to come and live with them.